QCD vacuum and baryon masses: Introduction

 \section{Introduction}

-The Quantum Chromodynamics (QCD) vacuum has rich structures which are responsible for chiral symmetry breaking and confinement of QCD: center vortices, instantons, monopoles, quark-antiquark condensate, etc, see ~\cite{Diakonov:2009jq, Greensite:2011zz, Kondo:2014sta, Reinhardt:2018roz} for a recent review.
+The Quantum Chromodynamics (QCD) vacuum has rich structures which are responsible for chiral symmetry breaking and confinement of QCD: center vortices, instantons, monopoles, quark-antiquark condensate, etc, see ~\cite{Diakonov:2009jq, Greensite:2011zz, Kondo:2014sta, Reinhardt:2018roz, Pasechnik:2021ncb} for a recent review.
 A possible role of the QCD vacuum in nuclear and hadron physics has been an important issue in theoretical physics.
-For example, the role of the quark-antiquark condensate, which induces spontaneous chiral symmetry, in nuclear and hadron physics has been extensively studied.
+For example, the role of the quark-antiquark condensate, which induces spontaneous chiral symmetry breaking, has been extensively studied based on various effective field theories or models of QCD.

-A model to study the effects of the QCD vacuum may need to be equipped with the followings.
-Firstly, since the QCD vacuum is often characterized by background gluon fields, the model should explicitly contain the gluon field, hence in deconfined phase.
-Secondly, to calculate physical quantities in nuclear and hadron physics, the candidate of the QCD vacuum to be adopted should be able to ensure confinement.
-Thirdly, it is desirable to have perturbative calculation scheme for the systematic evaluations of the physical quantities.